oktaytuncay/Kubernetes/kubernetes.md

 #### Environment Variables

 When we want to set an environment, we can use the env attribute in the YAML file.
-Env is an array so every item under the env property startus with a "-" indicating an item in the array.
+Env is an array so every item under the env property starts with a "-" indicating an item in the array.

 Each item has a name and a value property.
 The name is the name of the environment variable made available with the container and the value is its value.